 The pandemic has led to a demand for certain business types, particularly those related to technology and virtual health & fitness.
 These include businesses that provide cybersecurity, at-home fitness, food delivery, and so many more.
 If you are thinking of starting or growing your business, look for inspiration in those business categories.

-Brands are racing to find new ways of offering services to customers that are hesitant to visit stores.
+Brands are racing to find new ways of offering services to customers who are hesitant to visit stores.
 Eventually, they begin to consider delivering their services through technology such as augmented reality and virtual reality.
 While staying at home, consumers can use virtual avatars to “try on” make-up products, eyewear, and apparel.
 Ultimately, this innovative business trend with virtual interfaces will completely transform how businesses offer services for many years to come.

 The shift from global to local is the new business trend in town